Overcoming Fear is Not as Easy as a Bumper Sticker Slogan

 By: Keith

 Let’s use knitting as a vehicle to talk about fear.
 Why is knitting only for women?
 It really isn’t, but there is an undeniable proliferation of the idea that knitting is a woman’s activity.
 There are some interests in which I understand why people would think it’s strange for a man to participate.
-Doll collecting for instance is a hobby that I would consider mainly of interest to women (a small group of women), not because men want to collect dolls and are scared off of it, but because men genuinely never wanted to collect dolls to begin with.
+Doll collecting, for instance, is a hobby that I would consider mainly of interest to women (a small group of women), not because men want to collect dolls and are scared off of it, but because men genuinely never wanted to collect dolls, to begin with.
 Knitting is different.
 I can’t think of any logical reason why men wouldn’t want to try it apart from the stigma attached that doing it is unmanly.
-How is it that a perfect benign, yet obviously useful, hobby is a defining activity for old women and stereotyped bland, less adventurous younger women and not just, without qualification, everyone?
+How is it that a perfectly benign, yet obviously useful, hobby is a defining activity for old women and stereotyped bland, less adventurous younger women and not just, without qualification, everyone?

 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan - Providence Holistic Counseling Services- The art of knowing is knowing what to ignore Rumi

-I’m as subjected to this sexist thinking as anybody because, even though I did want to try knitting, I held off for years simply out of fear of people thinking I was abnormal (I hate to say it, but for a while I was afraid of being seen as gay – even though I can’t really think of why a gay guy would want to knit any more than anybody else).
-It’s completely irrational and silly to be carrying these thoughts, and I might have just gone on thinking things like that had I not stopped for a second to think it though.
+I’m as subjected to this sexist thinking as anybody because, even though I did want to try knitting, I held off for years simply out of fear of people thinking I was abnormal (I hate to say it, but for a while, I was afraid of being seen as gay – even though I can’t really think of why a gay guy would want to knit any more than anybody else).
+It’s completely irrational and silly to be carrying these thoughts, and I might have just gone on thinking things like that had I not stopped for a second to think it, though.
 It’s absurd that such a simple decision (to go buy 20 dollars worth of knitting supplies) can be fraught with so much anxiety.
-But, that’s the world in which we live, where we grow up wanting so badly to fit in that we all blindly walk around like zombies, afraid to draw negative attention to ourselves.
+But that’s the world in which we live, where we grow up wanting so badly to fit in that we all blindly walk around like zombies, afraid to draw negative attention to ourselves.
 We might be unwilling zombies, but we’re still zombies.

 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan - Providence Holistic Counseling Services-

-Overcoming fear is essential to a happy, peaceful and meaningful life.
+Overcoming fear is essential to a happy, peaceful, and meaningful life.
 Nobody said it would be easy, but that is the point I think.

 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan - Providence Holistic Counseling Services- comic fear of rejection